yuxiang926/UCB-CS61A/README.md

 ## Workload
 I spent two weeks to finish all the homework, labs and projects.I certainly learn something that I'm never thought of before, even if I already have some experience in programming.
 For me, it's a fantastic tour to learn the core ideas in programming.

+## Conclusion
-## If you find this helpful, please take a moment to click the "Star" button.
+If you find this helpful, please take a moment to click the "Star" button.